corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

 ## Use the new ARM64 runners

+GitHub Actions has recently announced that
-Linux arm64 hosted runners now available for free in public repositories.
+Linux ARM64 hosted runners are now available for free in public repositories.
 [Here's](https://github.blog/changelog/2025-01-16-linux-arm64-hosted-runners-now-available-for-free-in-public-repositories-public-preview/) the announcement.

-Switching to ARM64 promises a 40% perf boost and it's super easy to do.
-Just replace `ubuntu-latest` with `ubuntu-latest-arm64` in your workflow file.
+Switching to ARM64 provides up to 40% performance improvement and is straightforward.
+Simply replace `ubuntu-latest` with `ubuntu-latest-arm64` in your workflow file:

 ```yaml
 jobs: